bigliolimatteo/Time_Series_modeling_app/README.md

 Every needed library will be automatically installed and loaded in your system without any further notice (the list of the needed packages can be found in *sessionInfo.txt*).

+## RCpp implementations
+We developed two optimizations of the code using the RCpp libraries that can be found in the file ***data_engineering.R***.

+At the end of the file you can find also the microbenchmark comparisons with the corresponding R functions.

 ## File Descprition
 ***data_engineering.R***:
 Here you can find the functions that manipulate the dataset.